mayakraft/Math/readme.md

 # Math for origami

+> **This project repository has moved to [https://github.com/robbykraft/Origami](https://github.com/robbykraft/Origami)**
+>
+> This repository is no longer updated.
+This module has been absorbed into the main Rabbit Ear repository inside `src/math/`.

 [![Build Status](https://travis-ci.org/robbykraft/Math.svg?branch=master)](https://travis-ci.org/robbykraft/Math)

 This is the math engine for an [origami library](https://rabbitear.org).
 It has no dependencies, and it's small.
 It includes basic linear algebra, geometric intersections with an inclusive or exclusive epsilon, and a few other computational geometry related things.